• Brain atlas sensitivity

 The more cores (stream processors) in your GPU generally means better simulation

-a NVIDIA Tesla card is not entirely needed unless you need to simulate a very
+an NVIDIA Tesla card is not entirely needed unless you need to simulate a very

-large domain with many time-gates.
+large domain with many time gates.

 use the following instructions:

-* Windows: download and run gpu-z, a freeware.
+* Windows: download and run GPU-Z, a freeware.

 * Mac OSX: open a terminal, run command "system_profiler"